Posts

 Your heart is arguably the most valuable muscle you can develop.
 All forms of cardio exercise, like indoor cycling, help to increase the output capacity of your heart as well as the ability of your heart and lungs to consume oxygen (called your VO2 max).
 And improving the health of your heart and lungs is vital to overall health and quality of life.

 It’s clear that indoor cycling provides numerous benefits for your body, both in stamina and strength.
 Are you ready to get started building muscles in a fun and approachable way?
-Schedule your first spin class at Yoga Fever.
+Schedule your first spin class at Fever.

 Is 30 minutes of indoor cycling enough?